 - (2) If they do not arrive in time to board the assigned aircraft or enter the wind tunnel chamber, the competitor or team will receive a score for that jump/performance equal to the maximum or minimum score (as appropriate). - (3) Each competitor is allowed a minimum time from arriving at or returning to (as appropriate) the competition site to the first call for the next jump/appropriate notification for the next performance.
-The minimum time is: - 45 minutes for CF and WS Acrobatic competitors. - 45 minutes for AE and FS competitors who have entered one (1) event. - 45 minutes between jumps in the same event for competitors in FS who have entered two (2) events. - 30 minutes for ISF, DY, IFS, AL, ST, CP, PS, SP, and WS Performance. - 30 minutes between jumps in different events for competitors in AE and FS who have entered two (2) events. - 30 minutes between jumps in the same event for competitors in AE who have entered two (2) events. - 10 minutes for DY between battles. - (4) The minimum time, referred to in (3) above, does not apply to: - The competitor's first jump/performance of the day and re-jumps/re-performances. - Tie-breaking jumps for AL and ST, which will be made as soon as possible after the previous jump. - DY, for each Team's second flight in the last round of the Tournament and for any tiebreak battles. - (6) The following terms will be used by the MD for informing and controlling the movement of competitors during the competition:

-STANDBY.
-Competitors must be present on the competition site and may be called/notified as per 5.2.5 (1) at any time.
+The minimum time is: - 45 minutes for CF and WS Acrobatic competitors. - 45 minutes for AE and FS competitors who have entered one (1) event. - 45 minutes in the same event for competitors in FS who have entered two (2) events. - 30 minutes for ISF, DY, IFS, AL, ST, CP, PS, SP, and WS Performance. - 30 minutes in different events for competitors in AE and FS who have entered two (2) events. - 30 minutes in the same event for competitors in AE who have entered two (2) events. - 10 minutes for DY between battles - 5 minutes for DS between battles. - (4) The minimum time, referred to in (3) above, does not apply to: - The competitor's first jump/performance of the day and re-jumps/re-performances. - Tie-breaking jumps for AL and ST, which will be made as soon as possible after the previous jump. - DY and DS, for each Team's second flight in the last round of the Tournament and for any tie-break battles. - (6) The following terms will be used by the MD for informing and controlling the movement of competitors during the competition: - STANDBY.
+Competitors must be present on the competition site and may be called/notified as per 5.2.5 (1) at any time. - RELEASED.

-RELEASED.
 Competitors do not have to be on the competition site.
 This instruction must be accompanied by a time at which STANDBY status will recommence.
-5.2.5 (3) will not apply to the STANDBY status in this circumstance.

-5.2.6 Cameraflyer, interference and objects in the air
+5.2.5 (3) will not apply to the STANDBY status in this circumstance. - 5.2.6 Videographer, Video transmission and Recording, interference and objects in the air - (1) Each team shall provide the video evidence required to judge each round.
+Each Videographer must use the video transmission system provided by the organiser. - (2) For the purpose of these rules, "video equipment" shall consist of the complete video system(s) used to record the video evidence of the team's performance, including the camera(s), recording media, cables and battery(ies).
+All video equipment must deliver a High Definition 1080 type digital signal with a minimum frame rate of 50 frames per second, through a memory card.
+The videographer is responsible for ensuring the compatibility of the video equipment with the scoring system.
+Failure to meet any of these requirements will result in a score of zero (0) points. - (3) The camera must be fixed by a static mount to the helmet.
+No roll, pitch or yaw movements of the camera, mechanical and/or digital zoom adjustment, or any digital effects (excluding "steady shot" or other image stabilization feature) may be used during a competition jump.
+Failure to meet any of these requirements will result in a score of zero (0) points. - (4) As soon as possible after each jump is completed, the videographer must deliver the video equipment (including the media used to record that jump) for dubbing at the designated dubbing station.
+The video evidence must remain available for viewing or download until all scores are posted as final.